uniVocity/univocity-api/README.md

 We created the [uniVocity-examples](http://github.com/uniVocity/univocity-examples) project to demonstrate the capabilities of our product and to quickly guide you through the main functionalities that can be used to make your life easier. uniVocity provides a flexible and easy to use API that gives you total control over your data and how it is transformed.

-Have a go and try uniVocity for free for 30 days, without any other restriction.
+Have a go and try uniVocity free for 30 days, without any other restrictions.

 Just download it from our website: **[www.univocity.com](http://www.univocity.com)** and save you and your team from the pain of developing your own data integration solution from the ground up.